John the Revelator / Lilian

 "John the Revelator" / "Lilian" is the second double A-side single released by English electronic music band Depeche Mode, issued on 5 June 2006.
-Both songs are included on Depeche Mode's 11th studio album, Playing the Angel (2005), and served as the fourth single from the album.
+Both songs are included on the band's eleventh studio album, Playing the Angel (2005), and served as the fourth single from the album.
 The single became another UK top-20 hit for the band, reaching number 18.
 "John the Revelator" was edited down several seconds for the single, while "Lilian" was slightly remixed and the introduction was shortened.

 The single is the first UK double A-side release by the band since "Blasphemous Rumours / Somebody" in 1984.
 "John the Revelator" was played during Depeche Mode's Touring the Angel tour and can be watched on the tour's DVD.
+Dave Gahan also performed "John the Revelator" on his Imposter shows with the band Soulsavers.

+Background

+The song "John the Revelator" is based on the 1930s folk song of the same name.
+Martin Gore said in a French interview that the song "talks about faith in God, no matter what.
+It also denounces the belief in a God who punishes and damns.
+In the 'Book of Revelation,' John describes his visions of these seven angels descending, blowing into their seven trumpets and causing plagues, epidemics, and floods that gradually exterminate a large part of humanity.
+Only the true believers remain.
+I do not believe in all that."

+Reception

+Sarah Walters of Manchester Evening News praised "John the Revelator" saying, "There's a few bips here and a smattering of plips there to fuel the digitised feel of everything and it scores fairly highly for Gahan's vocal performance alone, but the tune is unlikely to win the Mode any more converts."
+She was more critical on "Lilian", saying that it "is musically DM circa-1981 and lyrically somewhere around 1989, which makes for a curious mix that doesn't really hit the spot."

+Drowned in Sound reviewer Nick Cowen praised both of the songs saying, "'John the Revelator', a groovy little number about Biblical scrawlings, sports a welcome strut and swagger, while the haunting synth-line of 'Lilian' embeds itself in your head after a couple of listens.
+Both come packed with Depeche Mode's usual casing of computerised blips and beeps, and both are sure to lighten up any black-clad dance-floor."